cortex-js/cortex-js.github.io/kb-compute-engine.md

 If this expression matches `pattern`, return a substitution that makes `pattern` equal to `this`.
 Otherwise return `null`.

-If `pattern` includes wildcards (identifiers that start with `_`), the substitution will include a prop for each matching named wildcard.
+If `pattern` includes wildcards (symbols that start with `_`), the substitution will include a prop for each matching named wildcard.